wangpengnorman/SAR-Strong-Baseline-for-Text-Recognition/README.md

 1. Installation

-The model is implemented in Torch, and depends on the following packages: torch/torch7, torch/nn, torch/nngraph, torch/image, lua-cjson, which can be easily install by "luarocks install **".
+The model is implemented in Torch, and has been tested under Ubuntu 14.04, with CUDA 8.0 and CUDNN 7.0.
+It depends on the following packages: torch/torch7, torch/nn, torch/nngraph, torch/image, lua-cjson, which can be easily install by "luarocks install **".
 CUDA-enabled GPUs are required.
 In addition, LMDB is required which can be installed by "apt-get install liblmdb-dev" and "pip install lmdb" in Ubuntu.

 2. Pretrained Model
 The pretrained model is localated in https://pan.baidu.com/s/1Z4a0l6UNhuWY3BDy8Z4Ctg because of the space limitation.
 Download it and put it into the "saved_model" folder.